 Don’t think you need a 50,000 Rupee camera to start with.
 Just buy what your budget allows and slowly upgrade as per your interest and need.
 If you’ve more money, rather than investing in a super-expensive camera, invest in optics, or in other words — in good lenses.

-Instead of buying expensive equipment, if you’re just starting afresh, spend your money in an online course that can help you in learning how to use your camera more efficiently.
-If you know all the camera settings you can do much more with a cheap 10,000 Rupee camera than one of the most expensive one out there.
+Instead of buying expensive equipment, if you’re just starting afresh, spend your money on an online course that can help you in learning how to use your camera more efficiently.
+If you know all the camera settings you can do much more with a cheap 10,000 Rupee camera than one of the most expensive ones out there.
 Remember, in photography ‘cheap’ does not mean ‘bad’!

 Are you a professional Travel Photographer?
-Would you like to add any exclusive Travel Photography Tip you think I’ve missed above?
-Spill in comments below!
+Would you like to add anything else to these Travel Photography Tips?
+Spill in the comments below!
+Also, sharing this useful resource on travel photography tips by National Geographic for more suggestions.